cirosantilli/linux-cheat/file-permissions.md

 - sgid
 - suid

-#notations
+#Notations

-Two standard notation types (POSIX): symbolic and numeric.
+Two standard notation types: symbolic and numeric.

-##numeric
+##Numeric

 12 bits, logically grouped into 4 groups of three thus use of octal, since octal can represent 3 bits per digit)

 Meanings: